 LSS is not responsible for determining testing accommodations.
 Those accommodations are determined through Disability Services.
-Instructors are responsible for providing LSS with instructions regarding individual student accommodations.

 Students who receive tutoring must complete tutoring applications.
 LSS must also obtain instructor referrals for these students.
 We send the referral requests to you via email.

 We do not tutor in the subject area of every course; however, we can and do provide proofreading and study skills assistance that can apply to every course.
 Therefore, there is the potential for a tutoring referral for almost every course at HCC.

 LSS provides grammar evaluation services (proofreading).
 Students must complete tutoring applications for this help, and we must obtain referrals for this service as well.

 LSS cannot help with homework.
 We can help with similar assignments and with concepts.
 This is dictated by community college system administrative code.